Internet-Draft SCION I-D July 2024

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-This Internet-Draft will expire on 4 May 2024.
+This Internet-Draft will expire on 12 January 2025.

 Table of Contents